-The main action incorporated into the plan was the electrification of the main docks so that ships could be connected during their stopover in Barcelona, thus avoiding the emissions from their auxiliary engines.
+he main action incorporated into the plan was electrifying the main docks so that ships could be connected during their stopover in Barcelona, thus avoiding the emissions from their auxiliary engines.

 The plan will be aligned with the action plans of the Generalitat and Barcelona City Council for the Special Atmospheric Environment Protection Zone for NOx and PM10.